 - US Consulates Stamping CWOP on a valid or expired visa.

 CWOP Stamped on Valid or Expired US Visa by US Consulates

 When you got for US Visa Stamping at an Embassy or US Consulate, sometimes, the US Visa or Consular Officer may put a stamp as in the below image that says “Cancelled without prejudice” (CWOP) on your valid or expired US visa that is already on your passport.

 For example, if you had an F1 visa valid and you went for an H1B Visa stamping, then the Visa officer may put the stamp “Cancelled Without Prejudice” on your Valid F1 visa and then issue an H1B visa for you.
 This could also be stamped in any other visa type such as a previous H1B visa, B1/B2 Visa, etc.

 See the below screenshot of the CWOP Stamped on an F1 Visa, when I went for H1B Visa stamping.

 CWOP Written on Expired US Visa by CBP Officer

 Sometimes, when you are exiting the US, at the airport, or at any other land post, the CBP officer ( Sometimes TSA officers too) may check your passport and may scribble/write CWOP on it.
-This is not a very common situation, but recently starting from early 2022, many users have reported that they are getting CWOP written on an expired Visa stamp in their passport at Seattle Airport.
-It looks like in the below screenshot.
+This is not a very common situation, but recently starting in early 2022, many users have reported that they are getting CWOP written on an expired Visa stamp in their passport at Seattle Airport.
+It looks like this, as in the below screenshot.